ginseng666/GeoJSON-TopoJSON-Austria/README.md

 # GeoJSON/TopoJSON Austria (2016-2021)
 Geo- and TopoJSON files of municipalities, districts and states in Austria, as of January 2021.
 Older versions can be found in the folders '2016' and '2017' - they include the borders as of June 2016 and January 2017.
-If really old versions are needed (like 2013, before the major 'Styrian update', see [here](https://wahlen.strategieanalysen.at/geojson/).
+If really old versions are needed (like 2013, before the major 'Styrian update'), see [here](https://wahlen.strategieanalysen.at/geojson/).

 The files for 2021 are based on [Statistik Austria - data.statistik.gv.at](https://data.statistik.gv.at/web/meta.jsp?dataset=OGDEXT_GEM_1) and have been modified in several ways: